moncho264126/PARCO-Computing-2026-264126/pbs/README.md

 ## Usage

-1. Place the appropriate PBS script in the `pbs/` folder.
+1. Place yourself in the folder of the scrip you want to submit
 2. Submit the job to the cluster using:

    ```bash